This feature requires an Advanced, Premium or Enterprise plan.

 - A third-party live captioning provider to enrich the RTMP signal with captions prior to inputting it into the platform.

 From a more technical perspective, we will decode captioning data on the same line that's used in the CEA-608 standard.
 We only support decoding one captioned language to display.
 We display a different standard to our player (WebVTT) and this does not support some functionality like scrolling, wipes, and positioning within the video frame, which are common in broadcast and TV standards.
-It should also be noted that we only support captions for live video in the web player, and not in our mobile apps or on our Enterprise HLS/m3u8 output.
+It should also be noted that we only support captions for live video in the web player, and not in our mobile apps.

 Viewers will be able to turn captions on and off at their discretion by clicking the [CC] icon in the Vimeo player.

 The Vimeo live player supports this list of languages for manual live captions.